What is

 Coffee can migrate to new climates—but it doesn’t do so cleanly.
 According to Cheap Coffee, by 2050, 60% of land newly suitable for coffee will be native forest, and 20% of that is already protected.
 This raises the question: when we say “climate adaptation,” whose land is enabling that adaptation?

-In Brazil, Robusta coffee is increasingly dependent on irrigation and mechanization, particularly in Espírito Santo and Bahia.
+In Brazil, Robusta coffee is increasingly dependent on irrigation and mechanization.
 And in Indonesia, most smallholders operate on 1–2 hectare plots, with little access to improved seedlings or expansion support.

 Karl Wienhold, author of Cheap Coffee, calls this dynamic environmental arbitrage—shifting risk and cost from the global north to producing regions.
-The land may adapt, but ecosystems and livelihoods pay the price.
-The future of coffee farming cannot rely on full-sun monocultures and expect long-term ecological resilience.
+The land may adapt, but ecosystems, existing protections, and livelihoods pay the price.

 Rethinking Value in Specialty Coffee